-Enrollment Status-Awards are adjusted for full-time (12 or more credit hours), three-quarter-time (9-11 credit hours), half-time (6-8 credit hours), and less-than-half-time (5 or fewer credit hours) enrollment after the financial aid census date.
+Enrollment Status-Awards are adjusted based on required credits up to 12 credits (all statuses above 12 credits are treated the same as a 12 credit load).
 Students may receive financial aid for developmental classes, and these courses will be considered in determining a student's enrollment status.
 (See the academic schedule for the credit hour equivalent assigned to developmental classes.)
+Please note that MATH50 is not an eligible developmental class for Federal Student Aid and most types of Maryland State Aid.